aval9/Data-Analysis-Portfolio/README.md

 - Add interactive dashboards using Power BI
 - Include regional sales heatmaps
 - Expand to predictive analysis with regression or clustering

 ---
+## SQL: Chicago Socioeconomic data – Introductory project

+A small personal project to practice using **SQL within Python**, focusing on **SQLite**.
+It includes basic SQL queries executed on a local in-memory database created and managed through Python.

+> ⚠️ This is an **introductory project** – I plan to expand it in the future using **MySQL Workbench** and more complex, real-world scenarios.

+### Contents:
+- Creation of an in-memory SQLite database
+- Insertion of sample data
+- Execution of basic SQL queries: `SELECT`, `WHERE`, `ORDER BY`
+- Python-based data manipulation and result visualization

+### Technologies Used
+- Python 3.x
+- SQLite (via `sqlite3`)
+- Jupyter Notebook

+---